alicagank/VowSpace/README.md

 ## Version Log

 ### VowSpace v1.4.5 Release Notes *(the Visualization Update)*
+This version focuses on on giving users more control over plot customization, improving saving options, and making the UI cleaner and easier to use!

 **New features:**
 - Added a dedicated Export Plot dialog with:
 - Live preview of export settings